-1: The initial zoom-in point is the screen centre point and is valid until the mouse is moved.
+: The initial zoom-in point is the screen centre point and is valid until the mouse is moved.
 After the mouse cursor is moved, it will be considered the centre point of zooming.
 So, before moving the mouse, the user can press the PageUp key several times until the desired zoom level is reached.

-2: The initial zoom-out point is the screen centre point and is valid until the mouse is moved.
+: The initial zoom-out point is the screen centre point and is valid until the mouse is moved.
 After the mouse cursor is moved, it will be considered the centre point of zooming.
 So, before moving the mouse, the user can press the PageDown key several times until the desired zoom level is reached.

-Ico- Function Hotkey Description Further Info.
-Wheel Down point.
-If the mouse cursor is outside the graphic view area, the last recorded mouse position will be used as zooming point.
-Zoom scale The graphical representation is shown zoomed by a predefined scale factor.
-7.02.X Zoom selected Zooms in/out so that all selected graphical objects fits the screen.
-If no objects are selected, the function is disabled.
-Overview Home All graphical objects are shown fitting the screen. Ş Previous Insert The previous view is returned.
-Up to twenty views are saved. ₹2 Refresh F5 The graphical representation is completely redrawn again.
-This function is sometimes needed after deleting or other manipulations are made, to obtain a clear graphical representation once again.
-Circuit CAMbas a mountain of the library contributes Toolbars CircuitCAM has a number of toolbars, which altogether include associated functions.
-Click on the toolbar you wish to display or hide.
-See Tool - bars Status Bar The status bar at the bottom of the application window displays information regarding the object or function selected.
+Ico- n Function Hotkey Description Further Info.
+Status Bar The status bar at the bottom of the application win- dow displays information regarding the object or function selected.
 See Status bar Full Screen Ctrl + Shift + Enter Resizes the graphic representation of view mode to fit the full monitor size.
 To cancel the full screen mode, click on the Full screen button on the top-left corner of the window or use the keyboard combination.
 Message Log Activates Message Log panel, which is dedicated to view and handle various log/report messages generated by CircuitCAM after/while performing various operations.
-See Mes- sage Log Layers Activates the Layers panel which displays a list of See Layers 0 Tools Activates the Tools panel which displays a list of available tools.
-See Tools Jobs Activates the Jobs panel which a list of available jobs.
-See Jobs Layouts Activates the Layouts panel which displays a list of available layouts.
+See Mes - sage Log P Layers Activates the Layers panel which displays a list of the layers.
+See Layers 0 Tools Activates the Tools panel which displays a list of available tools.
+See Tools 2 Jobs Activates the Jobs panel which a list of available jobs.
+See Jobs ŝ Layouts Activates the Layouts panel which displays a list of available layouts.
 See Lay - outs Libraries Activates the Libraries panel, displaying a list of libraries according to Settings> General Settings> Directories> Library Directory settings.
-See Libraries ¥ Properties Ctrl + Q Displays properties of the selected items.
-See Prop - erties 2 Preview Opens the Preview window, which is an overview of your whole graphical design.
-See Pre- view 7 Quick Access Activates the Quick Access view which enables See Jobs

-Ico- Function Hotkey Description Further Info. immediate access to a particular job.
+See Libraries ľ Properties Ctrl + Q Displays properties of the selected items.
+See Prop - erties Preview Opens the Preview window, which is an overview of your whole graphical design.
+See Pre - view Ν Quick Access Activates the Quick Access view which enables immediate access to a particular job.
+See Jobs - Layer Objects Activates the Layers Objects view which displays a list of the object on specified layer.
+NC Views Within this sub-menu helper panels in NC mode can switched ON or OFF.
+1 Camera Activates the Camera panel which displays view of the attached camera.
 Auto Hide All Enables Auto hide to all enabled/visible panels in CircuitCAM window.